-When it comes to growing a successful blog, most beginner bloggers make the same mistake: They focus on writing a lot of content, rather than promoting their blogs to grow their audiences.
+When it comes to growing a popular and successful blog, most beginner bloggers make the same mistake: They focus on writing a lot of content, rather than promoting their blogs to grow their audiences.

 While it is important to create high-quality content, you should be spending 20% of your time writing and 80% of your time promoting your posts.